-- 11.1 The change process is an important part of knowledge management and should be handled within the pharmaceutical quality system.
-Therefore, there should be not doubt on the efficiency of the declaration and/or the capture of changes effected at the site. - 11.2 Written procedures should be in place to describe the actions to be taken if a planned change is proposed to a starting material, product component, process, equipment, premises, product range, method of production or testing, batch size, design space or any other change during the lifecycle that may affect product quality or reproducibility. - 11.3 Where design space is used, the impact on changes to the design space should be considered against the registered design space within the Marketing Authorisation and the need for any regulatory actions assessed. - 11.4 Quality risk management should be used to evaluate planned changes to determine the potential impact on qualification, calibration, maintenance of equipment and on product quality, pharmaceutical quality systems, documentation, validation, regulatory status, and on any other system to avoid unintended consequences and to plan for any necessary process verification or requalification efforts. - 11.5 Changes should be authorised and approved by pre-established procedures (exchanges) or by the responsible persons or the relevant functional personnel in accordance with the pharmaceutical quality system.
+equipment, premises, product range, method of production or testing, batch size, design space or any other change during the lifecycle that may affect product quality or reproducibility.

-- 11.6 Supporting data should be generated to confirm that the possible impact of the change on the concerned products has been assessed demonstrated prior to approval. - 11.7 Following implementation, and where appropriate, an evaluation of the effectiveness of change should be carried out to confirm that the change has been successfully performed and that any deleterious effect would not have been remained undetected.
+- 11.3 Where design space is used, the impact on changes to the design space should be considered against the registered design space within the Marketing Authorisation and the need for any regulatory actions assessed. - 11.4 Quality risk management should be used to evaluate planned changes to determine the potential impact on product quality, pharmaceutical quality systems, documentation, validation, regulatory status, calibration, maintenance and on any other system to avoid unintended consequences and to plan for any necessary process verification or requalification efforts. - 11.5 Changes should be authorised and approved by the responsible persons or relevant functional personnel in accordance with the pharmaceutical quality system. - 11.6 Supporting data should be generated to confirm that the impact of the change has been demonstrated prior to approval. - 11.7 Following implementation, and where appropriate, an evaluation of the effectiveness of change should be carried out to confirm that the change has been successful.